For General Information: (740) 374-1400

 Side effects

-Side effects of ACE inhibitors may include:
+Possible side effects of ACE inhibitors are:

 • Dry cough.